Hopscotch

-Hopscotch is a playground game in which players toss a small object, called a lagger, into numbered triangles or a pattern of rectangles outlined on the ground and then hop or jump through the spaces and retrieve the object.
+Hopscotch is a playground game popular in many countries around the world.
+Players toss a small object, sometimes called a piggy or lagger, into numbered triangles or a pattern of rectangles outlined on the ground and then hop or jump through the spaces and retrieve the object.
 It is a children's game that can be played with several players or alone.
 Hopscotch is a physical and cognitive workout.